Subject area: Nursing Studies

 Why choose Nursing Studies at the University of Edinburgh?

-We are consistently ranked among the best in the UK for nursing (first in the Guardian University Guide 2017).
+We are ranked in the top 5 universities in the UK for nursing in the QS World University Rankings by Subject 2017.

-We offer you the opportunity to customise your learning, studying a course from a university-wide range of options in first year, then choosing honours options in Years 3 and 4 to develop your specialist interests within nursing.
+We offer you the opportunity to customise your learning by studying a course from a university-wide range of options in Year 1, then choosing honours options in Years 3 and 4 to develop your specialist interests within nursing..

 You will not only learn about clinical and professional issues in nursing, but also the diverse social and cultural influences on health, research methods, and psychological perspectives on the experience of illness and care.